 Otter Glaus, a person whom I consider a dear friend, had been attacked by a vicious creature.
-I cannot and will not go into graphic detail about his or anyone’s injuries, but I will say they were grave, and a truly terrible sight.
+I cannot and will not go into graphic detail about his or anyone’s injuries, but I will say they were grave and a truly terrible sight.
 If it weren’t for the wonders of magic and the hard work of our matrons, it’s very likely that many attacked would not have survived.
 Those are words I find incredibly difficult to write, even now.
 The nature of the injuries were bites, deep cuts, and even bruises.
-The color red had become all too familiar.
+The colour red has become all too familiar.

 I later learned that Glaus’ original intention was to take a swim, and he is unsure of if he was stalked or if the creature charged him upon seeing him.

-Glaus had lost a lot of blood, and Rex was doing all she could to try to get him up the hill.
-I do not know what would have happened, had I not arrived, but I was able to send Rex to fetch a professor.
-I myself used mobilicorpus to get the slytherin to the wing, in time to be healed.
-A spell that’s become particularly useful, I’m sorry to say.
+Glaus lost a lot of blood, and Rex was doing all she could to try to get him up the hill.
+I do not know what would have happened had I not arrived, but I was able to send Rex to fetch a professor.
+I myself used mobilicorpus to get the Slytherin to the wing in time to be healed – a spell that’s become particularly useful, I’m sorry to say.
 At least, as of late.

-Lastly, came the attack upon Jinyoung So, when he had ventured to the dungeons to see some friends.
-He was unfortunate in that he did not know of the dangers which lurked, nor was he aware of the ban that had been placed, restricting anyone from traveling down there.
+Lastly came the attack upon Jinyoung So, when he had ventured to the dungeons to see some friends.
+He was unfortunate in that he did not know of the dangers which lurked, nor was he aware of the ban that had been placed, restricting anyone from travelling down there.

 The boy suffered several blows to the head, as well as several bites.
 It took three students, Rylan Worthington, Sun-Jin Oni, and Imogen Featherstone, to cast enough spells to make the creature flee, so they could bring So to the hospital wing.